-Consumer-centric device manufacturers continually explore new desired features.
-Payment functionality has been a central focus for feature innovation for all of the major mobile handset manufacturers, and payment technology is now being propagated into wearable devices.
+Consumer-centric device manufacturers continually explore new desired features and payment functionality has become a distinct feature offered in conjunction to mobile payment ecosystems (e.g., Apple Pay, Samsung Pay).
 Watches, fitness trackers and other connected devices compete for consumer preference.
-Payment functionality is proving to be of importance when consumers choose one device over another.
+Payment functionality can be of importance when consumers choose one device over another.
 In addition, new cross-functional experiences can be offered to the consumer by building in new use cases: for example, fitness bands with financial rewards.

 Wearable device manufacturers do not need to become experts in payment technology to implement payment functionality.
 Payment technology suppliers already offer white-label wearable payment solutions that can be easily integrated into an existing hardware and software wearable platform.